eafunk/audiorack/README.txt

 program then allows the launch of programs with the library change made via run environmental variables.
 Unfortuantly, arServer itself runs additonal programs (like arPlayer and arRecorder) which do not inherit the environmental variable set by pw-jack.
-So here is how you can get most linux OSs to change the library from jack to the pipewir implementation by default, with out actually removing the native jack
+So here is how you can get most linux OSs to change the library from jack to the pipewire implementation by default, with out actually removing the native jack
 libraries:

-This is for pipewire version 0.3, and would likely need to be modified for future versions of pipewire, and assumes your OS uses glibc at it's base for library loading.
+This is for pipewire version 1.0, and would likely need to be modified for future versions of pipewire, and assumes your OS uses glibc at it's base for library loading.

-You need to create the file /etc/ld.so.conf.d/pipewire-jack-x86_64-linux-gnu.conf as the root user, with the following contents for Ubuntu 22.10.
+You need to create the file /etc/ld.so.conf.d/pipewire-jack-x86_64-linux-gnu.conf as the root user, with the following contents for Ubuntu 24.04.
 Other operating systems may have the library files for jack in a different location:

 /usr/lib/x86_64-linux-gnu/pipewire-0.3/jack/